frenchu/pragmatic-programming/content/posts/docker-rootless-pasta-networking.md

 ## Bonus

-I forgot to mention that I had one more issue with pasta.
+I forgot to mention that I had one more issue with Pasta.
 It was specific to Debian distro.
 In this case `pasta` was blocked by `apparmor`, because of missing `apparmor` profile specific for `pasta` executable.

 To solve that I changed symlinks to hardlinks:
 ```shell